amigavision/amigavision.github.io/_posts/2026-04-23-a500-mini-supported.md

 After releasing the [biggest update in AmigaVision's history](https://amiga.vision/2026.04.16), we got a lot of requests to make it available for TheA500 Mini emulation console too.

-If you don't know TheA500 Mini, it was a somewhat underpowered — but very cute! —  Amiga "mini" emulation box released in 2022.
+If you don't know about TheA500 Mini, it was a somewhat underpowered — but very cute! —  Amiga "mini" emulation box released in 2022.
 The decent industrial design was unfortunately let down by sub-par performance, and it only came with 25 games.

 ![TheA500 Mini Box](https://amiga.vision/images/a500-mini.jpg)